Scout Value Field Data Flow: Developer Guide

 -

-implements debouncing viaupdateDisplayTextOnModifyDelay
+_onDisplayTextModified()implements debouncing viaupdateDisplayTextOnModifyDelay -

 Prevents server overload during rapid typing